How can an Accredited Exercise Physiologist help me?

 Exercise Physiologists specialise in interventions using exercise for a broad range of chronic health conditions.
 The aims of AEP interventions are to prevent or manage symptoms of chronic disease or injury, and assist in restoring your optimal physical function, health or wellness.

-Exercise Physiology can help people with reconditioning following:
+Exercise Physiology can help people with the following:

-- Multiple Sclerosis, Parkinson’s Disease , Motor Neuron Disease and other neurological conditions
+- Multiple sclerosis, Parkinson’s disease, and other neurological conditions

 Individual Assessment & Treatment Plans

 No two bodies are the same.
 An individual tailored exercise program is the key to successful rehabilitation or maintenance.
-Our Exercise Physiologists take the time to get to know you - your medical history, your lifestyle, your goals, and your likes and dislikes.
+Our Exercise Physiologists take the time to get to know you – your medical history, your lifestyle, your goals, and any barriers to physical activity.

 Your assessment may include the analysis of: strength, core stability, cardiovascular fitness, endurance, balance, flexibility or mobility and allows us to track your progress.

 The outcome of the assessment is a detailed goal-focused exercise plan where you know what to expect every step of the way.
 How many times per week, for how many weeks, how will this help me?
-It could be in your home using small equipment, in a gym setting using our specialised equipment or in a community setting.
-We can also design a program at your gym or help you join a community exercise group.
+It could be in your home using small equipment, in a gym setting using our specialised equipment in our clinic gym or in a community gym setting.
+We can also train your support and caregivers to assist you with your exercise.